 His mistake is understandable.
 It happens to me all the time.
 I read only the headline of a vast amount of content because there’s far too much for me to consume.
 Even if the headline is current and accurate, I’ve got absolutely no context or depth to the story that goes with it.

 I constantly preach that you must be able to boil your message down to three words.

-As information distribution channels proliferate through RSS and as more and more people consume information through an increasing array of mediums and devices such as RSS readers and smart phones, the importance of developing a micromarketing strategy only increases.
+As information distribution channels proliferate and as more and more people consume information through an increasing array of media and devices such as RSS readers and smart phones, the importance of developing a micromarketing strategy only increases.

 About David Erickson